harel-coffee/run_TPOT-auto/README.md

 Here are three scripts that run TPOT, train the model, and do prediction.
 This is a brief outline of what you'll do to run them, but there's more documentation in the scripts themselves.

 1.) train_TPOT.py: Run TPOT on training data to find a good pipeline.
-This will take a few days.
+This can take several days, reduced by limiting the number of classifiers, selectors, transformers, etc to explore.
-It can be sped up by using more jobs, but that can make it crash.
+It can be sped up by using more jobs, but we've noticed crashes from too many jobs before.
 Note that TPOT outputs a python script.
 I suggest telling TPOT to look at only a subset of the classifier models in sklearn with the flag --classifier_subset, as in the example below.
 I've found 50 generations with a population size of 50 works pretty well, but results may vary.